Xavierlys/ICT-2004-Project/README.md

 Chua Wee Chye Ryan - Monitor mode, Report

 Feedback:
 Little help/feedback was provided to us as none of the professors were able to answer our doubts/challenges that we faced.
 One example was our challenge on getting wifi deauthentication to work as we were unable to get the pico w to send 802.11 protocol data frames.
+Additionally, there was little resources provided to us to assist us in our cyber security pico project.